Getting from Hanoi Noi Bai Airport to the Old Quarter

 Hanoi Noi Bai Airport Taxi

-Look for the taxi signs on the exit doors of the baggage claim area.
+Look for the taxi signs on the exit doors of the baggage claim area and follow the arrows.

 Hanoi Noi Bai Airport Taxi